 The project included detailed laboratory testing and field demonstrations at two sites.
-The full project report will be available in Fall of 2021.
+The full project report can be found here.

 At the Berkeley FLEXLAB, the team tested the integration of the automated shades and the advanced networked LED lighting against two baseline conditions to evaluate the potential savings in lighting energy use, cooling load, and heating load across various seasons.
 The testing included several configurations, each of which was testing for approximately a week at a time.
 The results show that even when compared to new California Title 24 construction standards, significant lighting demand savings are available from LED lighting and extensive dimming in response to the shading system providing daylight in the perimeter zones.

 The project achieved significant energy reduction at both sites, primarily driven by reduced lighting energy use thanks to the LED retrofit, advanced controls and provision of daylighting through the shade component.
 The goal for the package was to reach 20% whole building energy savings.
 At Santa Ana City Hall, data availability issues surrounding the district steam consumption limited the analysis to savings from other fuels only.
 The true savings are likely greater than the 15% reported.

 Existing Building Retrofits: An integrated solution set for energy and occupant benefits

 Watch the Webinar